Erikfk99/MerakiOMSAgent/README.md

 7. Add function to logs
 * go to: log analytics workspace - logs
-* in new query add the code from functionFilterLogs.kql to new query (Changes may needed depending on how RawData ingest looks)
+* in new query add the code from addFunctionParser.kql to new query (Changes may needed depending on how RawData ingest looks)
 * Save as a funciton as CiscoMeraki

 8. Now the data connector should be changed to connected and you can download meraki workbook from contentHUB.